JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_NEFA_numeric.md

 - Breed: Breed.No
 - Filter: EMR212

-Note: The other variables do not appear in this conclusions because their elections among their options are not significant for the final result.
+Note 1: The other variables do not appear in this conclusions because their elections among their options are not significant for the final result.
 In other words, _it doesn't matter which option we choose_.

+Note 2: The target variable NEFA was transformed using y = log(x) in order to normalize the data.

 _________________________________________________________________________________________________________________________________
 [QCheck_Prediction_Report](https://github.com/JFMandujanoR/QCheck_Prediction_Report)